yoocode/CR-Spring-Poll-Application/README.md

 `http://blog.example.com/posts?page=3&size=20`

 -
-### Pagination Specific Information
+### Pagination Data
 * Pagination-specific information includes
 	* total number of records
 	* total number of pages
 	* current page number
 	* page size

--
-### Pagination Data
-* In the above scenario, one would expect a response body with pagination infromation closely resembling the `JSON` object below.
+* In the above scenario, one would expect a response body with pagination information closely resembling the `JSON` object below.

 ```JSON
 {